lakesidetech/Altitude-and-Mortality-csv-file-lmdata/README.md

 # Altitude-and-Mortality-csv-file-lmdata
 * * Manipualting and visualizing data with Python and core plotting libriaries Matplotlib and Seaborn
+# import libraries
+* import pandas as pd
+* from pandas import DataFrame
+* import numpy as np
+* import matplotlib.pyplot as plt
+* import seaborn as sns
+* from statsmodels.formula.api import ols
+* import statsmodels.api as sm

 # 1: Load the data and print the column names
 * * load data as a pandas dataframe and look at the columns
 * df = pd.read_csv('/lmdata.csv')